compwron/setsperi/README.md

 * Use ruby and possibly rails, for practice with the ecosystem tooling.
 * Make it a gem, because why the heck not

+Disclaimers:
+====

+* My commit style on this project is very fragmented because I steal ten minutes here and there (at lunch, on a plane, in the morning before work) to write a test and make it pass (or not) ... on a production / team project, I would break fewer things and make more cohesive (and better-described) commits.

 Ideas / Inspiration:
 ====